Tye Smith

-Tye Smith (born May 3, 1993) is an American football cornerback for the Orlando Guardians of the XFL.
-He played college football at Towson University and was drafted by the Seattle Seahawks in the fifth round of the 2015 NFL Draft.
-He has also played for the Washington Redskins and Tennessee Titans.
+Tye Smith (born May 3, 1993) is an American professional football cornerback for the Massachusetts Pirates of the Indoor Football League (IFL).
+He played college football for the Towson Tigers and was selected by the Seattle Seahawks in the fifth round of the 2015 NFL draft.
+He has also been a member of the Washington Redskins, Tennessee Titans, Minnesota Vikings, Orlando Guardians, and Memphis Showboats.

-Early years
+Early life

-Smith attended Wakefield high school in Raleigh, North Carolina where he graduated in 2011.
+Smith attended Wakefield High School in Raleigh, North Carolina, where he graduated in 2011.

 College career

 Smith committed to Towson University where he enrolled in July 2011.
 He attended Towson from 2011 to 2014 and played all four years.

 Professional career

 Seattle Seahawks

-Smith was drafted by the Seattle Seahawks in the fifth round, 170th overall, of the 2015 NFL Draft.
+Smith was selected by the Seattle Seahawks in the fifth round, 170th overall, of the 2015 NFL draft.

 On September 3, 2016, he was released by the Seahawks as part of final roster cuts.
 On September 8, 2016, he was signed to the Seahawks' practice squad.
 He was released on September 21, 2016.